-- Cancer – Cancer is on the rise.
+Cancer is on the rise.
 Unfortunately, we hear many people contracting this deadly disease nowadays.
-Cancer is considered to be a critical illness by most insurers and is covered by the critical illness plans or riders.
+Cancer is considered to be a critical illness by most insurers and is covered by critical illness plans or riders.
 Regular health plans also cover cancer but since cancer treatment is very expensive, you will most likely have to pay a part of the bill from your pocket.

-- Fevers – In the last few years, fevers like dengue, chikangunya and malaria have claimed a lot of lives.
+In the last few years, fevers like dengue, chikungunya, and malaria have claimed a lot of lives.
 These fevers have become serious health threats.
-As a result, most health plans have provisions for the treatment of fevers that require hospitalisation of 24 hours or more.
-Being affected by such a disease may eat away a part of your sum assured.
+As a result, most health plans have provisions for the treatment of fevers that require hospitalization of 24 hours or more.
+Being affected by such a disease may eat away a part of your sum insured.

-- Gastrointestinal diseases – Lifestyle changes like erratic eating habits, unhygienic food preparation centres and pollution all contribute towards the rise in gastrointestinal diseases among Indians.
+Lifestyle changes like erratic eating habits, unhygienic food preparation centers and pollution all contribute towards the rise in gastrointestinal diseases among Indians.
 Gastrointestinal diseases have of late become very common and many health plans have specific covers for these ailments.
 If you are prone to gastroenteritis, choose a health plan wisely to decrease the effect of the illness on the overall benefits of the plan.

 There are many common diseases that impact your health plan.
-From pushing up the premium amount, to eating out a piece of the sum assured to even, in some cases, making the policy unavailable to you, these illnesses can be very tricky.
+From pushing up the premium amount to eating out a piece of the sum insured to even, in some cases, making the policy unavailable to you, these illnesses can be very tricky.